 12.2 Information & Help

-Instructors have two wonderful resources to assist with these issues: OSAI, the Faculty’s Office of Student Academic Integrity and CTSI, the Centre for Teaching Support & Innovation.
-CTSI provides many helpful suggestions on how to use preventative strategies when designing your course materials, and OSAI is available for individual instructor or departmental workshops on methods of prevention.
-OSAI also has an extensive Academic Integrity website for instructors that addresses prevention, enforcement, and the process for resolving allegations.
-OSAI staff can be reached for information, help and advice at 416-946-0428.
+Instructors have a number of resources to assist with these issues: The University of Toronto Academic Integrity website, the Faculty of Arts & Science Student Academic Integrity team and the Centre for Teaching Support & Innovation (CTSI).
+CTSI provides many helpful suggestions on how to use preventative strategies when designing your course materials, and the Arts & Science Student Academic Integrity team is available for individual instructor or departmental workshops on methods of prevention.
+The Student Academic Integrity team can be reached for information, help and advice at 416-946-0428.

 12.3 Promulgation of the Rules

 Most students fall into difficulty through ignorance or bad choices made under pressure.
 The standard of enforcement for the rules is that “students ought reasonably to have known” what they were doing was against the rules.
 This is much easier if you have been explicit in your syllabus and lectures about the rules, including putting text and links on Quercus.
 You should not rely on “the obvious” or a student’s prior educational experiences to have taught them these principles.
 Many in the university work hard to introduce new students to the culture of integrity specific to universities, but initial cultural assumptions vary and so it is best to be explicit about your expectations and requirements in your class.

 As mentioned, the preferred approach is prevention.
 Course and assignment design, careful handling of assignments, and perhaps use of ‘turnitin.com” are all techniques one can use to lead students toward good outcomes.
 See the two resources cited above in Section 12.2 for specific suggestions.